Sexual Health D&G

 False

-If a young person attends a sexual health clinic then their parents will be told?
+If a young person attends a sexual health clinic, their parents will be told.

 False

-The young person will be encouraged to talk to their parents but sexual health clinics are bound by rules of confidentiality and unless there are concerns about your safety then nobody will be told about your visit.
+The young person will be encouraged to talk to their parents, but sexual health clinics are bound by rules of confidentiality and unless there are concerns about their safety, nobody will be told about their visit.

-No, alcohol does not make you better in bed.
+Alcohol does not make you better in bed.
 The truth is, when you're drunk it's hard to make smart decisions.
 Alcohol can make you take risks, such as having sex before you're ready, or having sex with someone you don't like.
 Drinking won't make the experience better.
 You're more likely to regret having sex if you do it when you're drunk.
-Find out more about sex and alcohol.
+Being under the influence of drugs or alcohol mean that someone doesn’t have the mental capacity to consent to sexual activity.
+They may not be able to understand what they are agreeing to, even if they can say ‘yes’.

 You can get condoms free from:

-You can also buy them from pharmacies and shops.
+You can also buy them from pharmacies and supermarkets.
 Make sure they have the CE mark or BSI kite mark on them, as this means they've been tested to high safety standards.

-Find sexual health services near you, including contraception clinics.
+Balls will not explode!
 Boys and men produce sperm all the time.
-If they don't ejaculate, the sperm is absorbed into their body.
+If they don't ejaculate, the sperm are absorbed into their body.
 Ejaculation can happen if they masturbate or have a wet dream.
 They don't have to have sex.
-Find out about boys' bodies.

-Can you get pregnant if you have sex only once?
+You can get pregnant if you have sex only once.

-Yes, it is possible to get pregnant even if you only have sex once.
-You may have heard the myth that you have to have sex lots of times to get pregnant.
-The truth is, all it takes is for one sperm to meet an egg.
-To avoid pregnancy, always use contraception, and use a condom to protect against STIs.
+It is possible to get pregnant even if you only have sex once.
+You may have heard the myth that you have to have sex lots of times to get pregnant, but all it takes is for one sperm to meet an egg.
+To avoid pregnancy, always use contraception, and use a condom with casual partners to protect against STIs.

-No, this isn't true.
 Anal sex, like any sexual activity, is a matter of preference.
-Some people choose to do it as part of their sex life and some don't, whether they're gay, straight, lesbian or bisexual.
+Some people choose to do it as part of their sex life and some don't, whether they're gay, straight or bisexual.
+Men having sex with men should use condoms for anal sex with new or casual partners, especially if they’re not on HIV PrEP medication.

 Can I get help and information on sex if I need it?